ParsedClassics/platform-v2/README.md

-The platform for publishing and studying Greek and Latin classical literature.
+The platform for publishing and studying Greek and Latin classical literature at ParsedClassics.com